Hypernova101/MihirCSP/navigation/mcqblog.md

 The accomplishment I am most proud about in Sprint 3 is getting the **backend to work**, meaning our frontend was able to "talk" to the backend.

 We designed our backend according to this DrawIO Diagram.
-As the scrum master of my group, I urged my group members to neatly plan everything out before coding, which I find an essential skill, not just in coding.
+As the scrum master of my group, I urged my group members to neatly plan everything out before coding, which I find to be an essential skill, not just in coding.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXfAo7KZBMafkZrncPu0G1IuY4epH7ipYE10QXFGWLQlFg9yy3sawlBXDHlIm-_tna7L_Vp5eGeARIhUNl6Sw9RQriQODf4jVU7GWGi9M1J1T1zYbytPbXg2Q7Tn0ulkeupLQwmF3oGuX2pk5rbz-negOyy2?key=0f49ZGqhp3_D7-LqJL64BA)